dotnet/csharplang/proposals/collection-expressions.md

 ## Resolved questions
 [resolved]: #resolved-questions

-* Should the compiler use `stackalloc` for stack allocation when *inline arrays* are not available and the *element type* is a primitive type?
+* Should the compiler use `stackalloc` for stack allocation when *inline arrays* are not available and the *iteration type* is a primitive type?

     Resolution: No. Managing a `stackalloc` buffer requires additional effort over an *inline array* to ensure the buffer is not allocated repeatedly when the collection expression is within a loop.
 The additional complexity in the compiler and in the generated code outweighs the benefit of stack allocation on older platforms.